 Some say fruit is “nature’s candy.”
-It’s sweet but actually carries with it a nutritional value, unlike candy.
+It’s sweet but is also packed with nutritional value.

 When you take that fruit and turn it into a beverage, do you still have a nutritional option?
-The consumption of fruit juice has declined over the years as awareness spread regarding juice appearing closer to a soda than many initially perceived.
+The consumption of fruit juice has declined over the years as awareness spread regarding juice being high in sugar – having more in common with soda than the fruit they are based on.

 100% fruit juice has been perceived as a remaining option for a tasty alternative for kids, but the reality could be much different.